 The last two months of the strip find Steve reuniting with Summer, but she is working as a secretary for his former boss, the wickedly entertaining Copper Calhoon.
 Unfortunately the job pays so well that Summer puts up with Copper’s around-the-clock tasks, which puts a monkey wrench into any wedding plans.
 Steve gets promoted to Lieutenant Colonel Canyon and transfers to Indian Cape where the locals aren’t too pleased with the Air Force.

-I have previously read five volumes in this series, so I should be accustomed to Caniff's talented drawing skills, yet for whatever reason, maybe the time apart, but I found myself utterly impressed with the artwork as I dove back into the world of Steve Canyon.
+I found myself utterly impressed with Milton Caniff’s artwork as I dove back into the world of Steve Canyon.
 He is in such command as he creates characters with varied facial expressions that make their emotional state obvious.
 Panels are packed with details for the costumes and settings that make the strip play like a movie.
 His use of blacks to create shadows and his decisions to not include background detail at times helps elevate the art.
 If there was any knock, some of the women do have similar facial features.

 Even though the book opens during the conclusion of a story, The Complete Steve Canyon, Volume 3 makes a perfect introduction to the strip and Milton Caniff.